bcgsc/unikseq/README.md

    By default, every instance of a reference k-mer is reported when found in the outgroup.
    When it is not found, the ingroup-unique will be reported (if found).
 Note: when -t is specified, only the first -t bases of the k-mer will be shown in the tsv file(s), but the data reported is for the whole k-mer.
    If a reference k-mer is found in outgroup sequences, the ingroup-unique WILL NOT report any values.
-This is the file to use to generate "butterfly" plots (see below and r script attached with this distribution [example.r] for details)
+This is the file to use to generate "butterfly" plots (see below and r script attached with this distribution [butterfly-plot.r] for details)

    e.g.
    header  position        25-mer  condition       value